Atlas-Alignment: Making Interpretability Transferable Across Language Models: Appendix

-To automatically rate the outputs, we use the OpenAI model \texttt{gpt-4o-mini-2024-07-18} \citep{openai2024gpt4o}.
+\end{promptbox} To automatically rate the generated outputs, we use the OpenAI model \texttt{gpt-4o-mini-2024-07-18} \citep{openai2024gpt4o}.
 The model is instructed to classify sequences according to whether a given concept is expressed: class 0 means the concept is absent, class 2 means it is clearly present, and class 1 (vague/partial) is excluded to reduce spurious correlations.
+Each sequence is rated three times with temperature 1 and we use the median label as rating.
 The rating prompt is: